odmsolutions/odmsolutions.github.io/index.md

 ## Python

-Danny been using Python for close to a decade for various tasks, professionally since around 2008.
+Danny been using Python professionally since 2008, both in the workplace with ODM, and in robotics with the Raspberry Pi, having authored the Python book "Learn Robotics Programming".

-ODM has used it as a tool for many things including the automation systems below, Django apps for managing DB data, data file transformation and reporting, hardware monitoring, site-to-site synchronisation.
+ODM has used it to build or enhance many things including the automation systems below, Django apps for managing DB data, data file transformation and reporting, hardware monitoring, site-to-site synchronisation.

+Other familiar python tools include: Flask, Requests.

-Danny Staple is also using Python to work with robots (please see <a href="http://orionrobots.co.uk">OrionRobots</a> - stuff with Raspberry Pi and Arduino).
+See more on how Danny Staple is also using Python to work with robots at <a href="http://orionrobots.co.uk">OrionRobots</a> - stuff with Raspberry Pi and Arduino.

 ## Automation